Golden Globes Nominations: 21 Biggest Snubs and Surprises

 SNUB: Kate Winslet, “Wonder Wheel”

-Winslet is another favorite of the Hollywood Foreign Press, having racked up a total of 11 nominations over her career.
+Winslet is another favorite of the Hollywood Foreign Press, having picking up a total of 11 nominations over her career.
 Her role in Woody Allen’s drama set in Coney Island is the type of performance that the Globes usually go for.
-But following a national conversation about sexual abuse in Hollywood, the film directed by Woody Allen has had trouble connecting at the box office for Amazon Studios.

 SNUB: Emma Watson, “Beauty and the Beast”

 The “Harry Potter” star has never been nominated for a Golden Globe.
-The Hollywood Foreign Press couldn’t find room for her role as Belle in the most successful movie of the year, which also got shut out of the best musical/comedy category.
+Although the Hollywood Foreign Press loves musicals, they didn’t show any affection for Belle.

 SNUB: Diane Kruger, “In the Fade”